ghostdogpr/caliban/vuepress/docs/docs/schema.md

 ## Schema generation

-Caliban can automatically generate Scala code out of a GraphQL schema provided as a json file for easier and faster development.
+Caliban can automatically generate Scala code from a GraphQL schema.

-In order to use this feature add the caliban sbt plugin to your project and enable it.
+In order to use this feature, add the `caliban-codegen` sbt plugin to your project and enable it.

 ```scala
 addSbtPlugin("com.github.ghostdogpr" % "caliban-codegen" % "0.5.0")